fauu/Kamite/README.md

 Optional userscripts are provided for the embedded sites that modify their look when embedded into Kamite to improve their user experience.
-To install or update the scripts, install a userscript browser extension such as [Violentmonkey] or [Tampermonkey], then open the links below and follow the prompt.
+To install or update the scripts, first install a userscript browser extension such as [Violentmonkey] or [Tampermonkey], and then open the links below and follow the prompt.

 * [Kamite DeepL mod](https://github.com/fauu/Kamite/raw/master/extra/userscripts/Kamite%20DeepL%20mod.user.js)